NVIDIA/TensorRT-Incubator/tripy/README.md

 - **Excellent Error Messages**: Informative and actionable.

-- **Friendly Documentation**: Comprehensive but straight-to-the-point, with code examples.
+- **Friendly Documentation**: Comprehensive but concise, with code examples.

 Code is worth 1,000 words: